astralfrontier/chaosfrontier-org-wiki/characters/armiger.md

 **Abilities**: Grail Knight; bearer of an Excaliber fragment ("divine armor, magic weaponry, mythic might")

 **Labels**: Danger +0, Freak +0, Savior +2, Superior +0, Mundane +1

-**Backstory**:

-* *Who are you?* I’m Armiger, a Grail Knight, bearer of an Excalibur fragment.
-That’s “ar-ma-jer”.
-* *When did you officially become a part of your legacy?* When the sword appeared to me, in an hour of need I don't want to talk about right now.
-The Grail Knights have three ranks - Aspirant, Squire, and Knight.
-I'm an Aspirant right now.
-But none of that really matters.
-If you can raise the blade, you're a member.
-* *What’s the greatest achievement of your legacy?* Camelot.
-Of course, we all disagree what that _means_, but in general, the Knights are largely responsible for banishing demons, dragons, and other threats to life.
-The order waged war against the supernatural, making a safe place for human beings to live.
-* *How does the public perceive your legacy?* The Excalibur wielders have mostly faded from history.
-They reappear as the Knights Templar in conspiracy stories, for example.
-Today, they fight evil from the shadows, dealing with demons and sorcerers and stuff.
-These days, anyone with a big sword just looks like a crazy person, so history hasn’t been kind.
-But you remember, at least when things get tense.
-You all remember.
-* *How does your legacy tie into your reasons for being a hero?* I’m the black sheep of the Grail Knights.
-None of them respect me, nor think that I can be the one who’ll wake the Sleeping King.
-Fair enough.
-Let them hide in the shadows.
-I’ll be out here, representin'.

 **When our team first came together**, All things considered, we did well and impressed an established hero.
 Who was it?